nhsconnect/FHIR-Maternity-Record/pages/explore/explore_admission_details_all.md

 |  - - - userSelected | 0..1 | Not Used | Boolean | If this coding was chosen directly by the user |
 |  - - text | 0..1 | Not Used | String | Plain text representation of the concept |

+## Patient Reference ##

+The Admission details list has a mandated subject reference to the Patient resource.
+This means that any exchange of the Admission details heading data must also include the [Patient demographics List.](explore_patient_demographics.html)

 ## Mapping for Admission Details Encounter ##